 orders(id, user_id, total, created_at)

-Connect to REST endpoint /api/orders and display all orders in a paginated table
+Connect to REST endpoint /api/orders and display all orders in a paginated table Expected output:

 Combining contexts reduces setup time and produces fully integrated features.